 How profitable a bank is has an effect on its long-term survivability.
-Earnings can be retained by the bank, giving a boost to its capital cushion, or be used to deal with problematic loans, likely making the bank more resilient in tough times.
-Losses, on the other hand, reduce a bank's ability to do those things.
+A bank can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
+Losses, on the other hand, diminish a bank's ability to do those things.

-The bank recorded net income of $365,000 on total equity of $10.8 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 0.74 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $778,000 on total equity of $11.0 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 0.78 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.